 Interface Failure Detection

-A Carrier network MAY periodically send an OPTIONS request containing a Max-Forwards header field set to a value of '0' to detect the availability of a peer’s ingress point.
-The ping rate is based on bi-lateral agreement (typically every 5 seconds).
-Another possible enhancement is that a SIP element can be smart enough to know whether any sessions have been successfully established within the last 5 seconds and only send OPTIONS if there is no successful session establishment detected.
-If the sending Carrier network fails to receive a response to an OPTIONS request, then it will consider that non-responding ingress point into the peer Carrier network to have failed, and will remove the ingress point from the available set of ingress points to the peer Carrier network.
-When a failure is detected, the Carrier network that detected the failure should attempt to route subsequent calls to the peer Carrier network over an available alternate route, with the final alternate route being the PSTN.
-In the meantime, the Carrier network that detected the failure will continue to send periodic OPTIONS pings to the failed ingress point, in order to detect when it has been restored and is available for service.
+A Carrier network MAY periodically send an OPTIONS request to detect the availability of a peer’s ingress point.
+An OPTIONS request used for this purpose SHOULD be addressed to an ingress signaling element of the peer network (e.g., IBCF) using a URI in the format sip:hostport in the Request-URI; and SHOULD have max-forwards set to ‘1’.
+The rate at which such requests are sent is based on bi-lateral agreement.

+A SIP element receiving such a request MUST respond with a 200 OK if it is willing and able to process SIP messages from the sender.
+A SIP element unable to process SIP messages SHOULD return a 503 response.
+The response MAY include a Retry-After header.

+A SIP element MAY inhibit its sending of such requests to a given peer element if it detects that other traffic is being successfully exchanged with that element.
+However there is value in continuing to send OPTIONS messages even in the presence of other traffic, as it allows the sending element to learn that its peer is nearing overload or has been placed into a maintenance state in which new session requests are likely to be rejected.

+If a requesting entity fails to receive a response to an OPTIONS request, it MAY retransmit that message following the procedures defined in RFC 3261.
+If a requesting SIP entity receives a 486 or 503 response it can send subsequent OPTIONS messages in order to detect a change in operational status, but it SHOULD, as per RFC 3261, honor the Retry-After header field received in the previous response.

+The sending element SHOULD, after receipt of a 486 response, attempt to avoid establishing new sessions with the heavily loaded peer element until receiving a 200 OK to a subsequent OPTIONS request.
+It MUST, after receipt of a 503 response, avoid establishing new sessions with the peer element until receiving a 200 OK to a subsequent OPTIONS request.
+If the sending Carrier network fails to receive a response to N consecutive OPTIONS requests, it MUST behave as if a 503 response had been returned.
+‘N’ is an implementation specific parameter that SHOULD be subject to configuration by the carrier.

 Congestion Control

-Carrier's MUST support SIP Overload Control with mandatory support of the default algorithm [RFC 7339].
+Carriers MUST support SIP Overload Control including support of the default algorithm [RFC 7339].
 Carrier's MAY optional support the Rate Based algorithm based on bilateral agreement between two carriers.

-A Carrier network MAY impose limits on the number of simultaneous calls, and the incoming rate at which it will accept calls, from a peer.
+A Carrier network MAY impose limits on the number of simultaneous calls, and the incoming rate at which it will accept calls, at a given IPNNI instance.
 On receiving a dialog-initiating request that exceeds such limits, the receiving Carrier network MAY respond with a 503 (Service Unavailable) response without the Retry-After header as indicated by RFC 7339.

 On receiving a 503 (Service Unavailable) response from a peer Carrier network, the receiving Carrier network MUST process the response per IETF RFC 3261.